Simone Biles makes history and sparks drama in show-stopping Olympics return

 But Biles picked herself up anyway to firmly establish herself as the favourite for gold in the majority of events in which she will be competing, dominating her session while setting the highest scores on the floor and vault that are unlikely to be beaten throughout the remainder of qualifying.
 As Biles made a perfect landing on her final routine, on the uneven bars, she broke into a huge smile: from the lows of Tokyo, this was a triumph in every sense.

 Biles had nothing to prove after making her spectacular, and sudden, return to competition at last year’s world championships in Antwerp.
 But the Olympics are different, bringing a level of attention and scrutiny that is unlike anything within the sport’s usual parameters.
-In Paris, the stars were out to watch Biles, Ariana Grande, Lady Gaga, Tom Cruise and Snoop Dogg among them, as rows of photographers directed on her as she emerged a black jacket covering a dazzling sequined costume - at the cost of $3,000 for each member of the USA team.
+In Paris, the stars were out to watch Biles, Ariana Grande, Lady Gaga, Tom Cruise and Snoop Dogg among them, as rows of photographers directed their lenses on her as she emerged with a black jacket covering a dazzling sequinned costume – at the cost of $3,000 (£2,300) for each member of the USA team.

 It is usually hard to know where to look during gymnastics qualification, with four athletes in motion at the same time across the different apparatus, as they rotate around the busy hall.
-But in Paris Bercy, everything stopped when Biles made her return on the balance beam, an entire Olympics focussed on one individual and their ability to perform incomparably difficult feats of artistry and athleticism across the 10cm wide apparatus.
+But in Paris Bercy, everything stopped when Biles made her return on the balance beam, an entire Olympics focused on one individual and their ability to perform incomparably-difficult feats of artistry and athleticism across the 10cm-wide apparatus.

 Join our commenting forum